Mile 55 - The rail station at Brunswick, MD

 55.0 Brunswick, MD Ample parking.
 A couple of restaurants, but no easily accessible convenience stores.
 Access to Virginia via route 17/287X

-55.0 Brunswick Railroad Museum (map) 301.834.7100: 1/4 mile from canal in downtown Brunswick (about 1 block past the railroad station).
-Also houses the Brunswick C&O Visitor Center
+55.0 Brunswick Heritage Museum (map) 301.834.7100: 1/4 mile from canal in downtown Brunswick (about 1 block past the railroad station).
+Includes 1700 square foot HO Scale model railroad.
+Also houses the Brunswick C&O Visitor Center.
+Open Fri, Sat, and Sun only

 55.0 Brunswick Visitor Center (map) 301.834.7100: 40 West Potomac Street, with railroad Museum